Dineshkarthik/telegram_media_downloader/README.md

 </h3>

 ### Overview:
-Download all media files from a conversation or a channel that you are a part of from telegram.
+Download all media files from multiple conversations or channels that you are a part of from telegram.
 A meta of last read/downloaded message is stored in the config file so that in such a way it won't download the same media file again.

 ### Support: